nvikramraj/nvikramraj.github.io/_posts/2020-05-19-CatsvsDogs.md

 ```

 Then to test it , create an another file .
-Copy paste the model only and load the parameters of you model.
+Copy paste the model only and load the parameters of your model.

 This is my code to just check if the image has a dog / cat.